Tech-at-DU/d3-tutorial/21-sankey/readme.md

 ![sankey-3](./images/sankey-3.png)

 Imagine that this chart might show a total that splits into to two categories.
-For example, `node0` might represent total passengers on the Titanic, and `node1` could passengers that died, and `node2` could be passengers that survived.
+For example, `node0` might represent total passengers on the Titanic, and `node1` could be passengers that died, and `node2` could be passengers that survived.

 If we add a couple more nodes we might get this.
 You could imagine that we are showing deceased by gender.